 The internet site persisted in putting up at some point of ISIS’s 3-yr occupation of Mosul.
 Some of its posts are rumored to have helped the Iraqi army discover a few of the institution’s headquarters.
 But because the internet site’s recognition grew, so did the number of dying threats ISIS sent its publisher—typically via e-mail and comment on weblog posts.
-It escalated to the point where the writer felt threatened enough to flee Iraq rapidly; then, the city became liberated in July 2017.
-VICE Arabia spoke to the writer of Mosul Eye, at the condition of anonymity, to find out why they began the weblog, what it was want to be targeted via ISIS, and what’s next.
+It escalated to the point where the writer felt threatened enough to flee Iraq rapidly; then, the city was liberated in July 2017.
+VICE Arabia spoke to the writer of Mosul Eye, on the condition of anonymity, to find out why they began the weblog, what it was want to be targeted via ISIS, and what’s next.

 VICE: What prompted you to start the Mosul Eye?